Shiloh Run Farm 2020 CSA Users Guide

 Community Supported Agriculture (CSA) is a mutually beneficial relationship between our local farm and the community of people who receive the food the farm produces.

 We are no longer going to ask for money upfront and forcing you to come on Tuesdays between 3:30 – 6:30.
-Rather, we will be having a farm stand that will be available every afternoon and evening from May to October.
+Rather, we will be having a farm stand that will be available most afternoons and evenings from May to October.
 If you tell me you’re coming and you want specific vegetables, we can reserve what you need at a time of your convenience.
 If you would rather, you can just stop by the stand and see what's available.
 We are having an honor system box as well.
 If for whatever reason, we are not available, you can simply take what you need and pay me when you can.
 We also know that many of us don’t carry cash around anymore.
 Therefore, we’re also setting up an online account that you can add money to when you want and you can take vegetables whenever you want.

 This is the second year of our Farm Stand and Online Ordering system.
 Many people enjoyed this method and we would like to continue and improve.
 We want to continue giving you the opportunity of ordering the quantity and type of vegetables you want.